 The world of over the counter anti-aging products are often geared towards marketing rather than efficacy.
 In truth, many dermatologists recommend that patients stick to the basics of cleansing, moisturizing, and sunscreens, and aren’t as enthusiastic or opinionated about the skincare aisle.
 Retinol, however is an important ingredient that many dermatologists recommend unreservedly.

-Retinoids can be divided into ones that can only be prescribed, and those that are available over the counter.
+Retinoids can be divided into ones that can only be prescribed and those that are available over the counter.
 Prescription retinoids include Tretinoin, Adapalene, and Tazarotene.
-These are powerful drugs, and have substantial evidence supporting its use for anti-aging2.
-Retinol is a type of retinoid that can be found in over the counter anti-aging products.
-Other types of retinoids that can be acquired over the counter include retinaldehyde, retinyl propionate, and retinyl palmitate2, however, retinol has shown the most evidence backed efficacy in treating wrinkles, hyperpigmentation, and other signs of aging3.
-Generally, over the counter retinoids are less powerful, but also less irritating for the skin, making it safer to use for the general public.
+These are potent drugs and have substantial evidence supporting their use for anti-aging.2 Retinol is a type of retinoid that can be found in over-the-counter anti-aging products.
+Other types of retinoids that can be acquired over the counter include retinaldehyde, retinyl propionate, and retinyl palmitate,2 however, retinol has shown the most evidence-backed efficacy in treating wrinkles, hyperpigmentation, and other signs of aging.3 Generally, over-the-counter retinoids are less powerful but also less irritating for the skin, making them safer to use for the general public.

 What does retinol do for my skin?

 Like its more powerful prescription retinoid counterparts, Retinol has several benefits on the skin:

 - Reduce lentigines (brown spots, sometimes called sunspots)

 - May help photo-aging, reduce scars, and hyperpigmentation